 For a more elegant turnip that you can use all year round, turn that turnip into a tea light holder to put on the dinner table or coffee table.
 Martha Stewart says to use varying sizes for the most interesting display and not to leave lit candles unattended.
 DUH!

 Photo source = Lovely Greens

 Head over to Lovely greens to learn how to make these cute carved turnip lanterns.

 Carve other roots like potatoes

 If turnips are not available or you want to try your hand at carving other roots and vegetable like the Irish, Scots and English used to, just walk into your kitchen and take a look in your vegetable drawer.
 Pull out a potato, a beet, a butternut squash or a rutabaga and start carving away.

-The 2 Beet Lantern carving customs in France
+The Sugar Beet Lantern carving customs in Northern France

 Grimacing Beets of Lorraine “les Betteraves Grimaçantes”